sefinek24/Sefinek-Blocklist-Collection/info/Analytics and telemetry.md

+## 📝 Information
+Please note that the following is a list of URLs available for blocking in Pi-hole, but it may not be comprehensive.
+These URLs are associated with certain domains that you may wish to block on your network to improve online safety and reduce potential risks.
+Please use this list as a reference and consider other measures to further enhance online safety.

 ## 🌍 Analytical domains
 Analytical domains are websites that collect data about user behavior and interactions with a particular website or application.
 By blocking these domains with Pi-hole, you can prevent your data from being shared with third-party companies without your consent.
 Here are some examples of analytical domains you might want to block: